pcdavies/kubernetes-tutorial/WindowsNode.md

     .\start.ps1 -ManagementIP <Windows Node IP> -ClusterCIDR 10.244.0.0/16 -ServiceCIDR 10.96.0.0/12 -KubeDnsServiceIP 10.96.0.10
     ```
-- Create a windows namespace
+- Create a windows namespace.
+We will always install Windows pods using this namespace, as the default namespace will be configured to automatically install the istio side car container.
+This would cause and error on the Windows ndoes, as side cars are not yet supported.

     ```
     kubectl create namespace windows
     ```

-- **Taint** the winodws node, to control what is deployed to it
+- **Taint** the winodws node, to control what is deployed to it.
+We will set the Windows Pod deployments to **Tolerate** the windows Taint.

     ```
     kubectl taint nodes knodew opsys-taint=windows:NoSchedule